-QJ exists to claim attacks launched by fasa’il.
+QJ exists to claim attacks launched by fasail (armed groups).
 All attacks claimed have occurred inside Iraq and are directed at the coalition.
 QJ has not claimed rocket attacks, except for the January 5, 2022 rocket strike on Al-Asad Air base.

-QJ was first referenced by muqawama Telegram groups on September 17, 2020, when Sabereen News “previewed” the group, noting QJ would soon adopt attacks.
-Later that day, Sabereen posted an image of QJ’s first statement adopting two attacks on U.S. convoys.
+QJ was first referenced by muqawama (resistance) Telegram channels on September 17, 2020, when Sabereen News “previewed” the group and noted that QJ would soon announce attacks.
+Later that day, Sabereen posted an image of QJ’s first statement claiming two attacks on U.S. convoys.

-Name derives from Shi’ite phrase relating to the Mahdi “قاصِمُ الجبّارينَ، مُديلُ المظلومِينَ” (the smasher of the oppressor and the helper of the oppressed.”
+QJ's name derives from a Shia phrase relating to the Mahdi (“قاصِمُ الجبّارينَ، مُديلُ المظلومِينَ” or "smasher of the oppressor and helper of the oppressed”).
 The group is sometimes styled “Saraya Qasem al-Jabbarin” (سرية قاصم الجبارين) or “Qasem al-Jabbarin Company.”
 Use of the singular noun instead of the plural for the military unit marker is relatively unusual.
-Compare “Kataib” (battalions), “Saraya” (companies), and “Alwiya” (brigades).
-Compare also “Asaib” (leagues) and “Ashab” (companions).
-Use of the singular was also used for the group “Usbat al-Thaireen” (League of the Revolutionaries, UT).
+Compare “Kataib” (battalions), “Saraya” (companies), “Alwiya” (brigades), “Asaib” (leagues), and “Ashab” (companions).
+A singular was also used for the group “Usbat al-Thaireen” (League of the Revolutionaries).

-QJ may be a successor to Usbat al-Thaireen, given previously frequent UT-claimed attacks stopped around the time QJ began claiming convoy attacks.
-QJ-claimed attacks are different to UT attacks, however, as the latter façade group claimed many rocket attacks while QJ has claimed none to date.
+May be a successor to Usbat al-Thaireen, since UT's previously frequent claims stopped around the time that QJ began claiming convoy attacks.
+Yet QJ's claimed attacks differ from UT's, with the latter group taking credit for many rocket strikes while QJ has claimed none to date.